mattburnett-repo/generic_code_challenge_02/README.md

 ```sh
 yarn tsc
 ```
-* This should run the TypeScript complier, which emits files to the `dist` folder.
+* This should run the TypeScript complier, which emits JavaScript files to the `dist` folder.
 * The backend runs from code in the `dist` folder

 If you want to start the backend in development mode (using nodemon)